Architecture

 Note

 In addition to the same subcounts included in the record delta aggregations, the usage delta aggregations by default also include subcounts for visitor country and referrer domain.
-These too are configurable via the COMMUNITY_STATS_SUBCOUNT_CONFIGS configuration.
+These too are configurable via the COMMUNITY_STATS_SUBCOUNTS configuration.

 Note